mdn/markdown/conversion-guide.md

   - The `.hidden` class was used for content that would show when editing the content in the old wiki engine, and would not show to a typical reader.
 More than likely, these should all simply be removed as they are no longer helpful.
   - If the `.hidden` block is a `<div>` which encloses several `<pre>` tags, remove the `<div>` and instead apply the `hidden` class to the `<pre>` blocks within.
   - For all other scenarios, either remove the class or remove the entire element and its contents at your own discretion.
+- `th`/`td`
+  - Table cells may somtimes include lists, codeblocks, and other multiline content.
+Since Markdown does not allow this, tables with these cell contents cannot be converted.
+  - Separate the table contents into a multi-paragraph strcutre if possible.
+  - Translators: compare the document to the current English locale for an example of how to handle that specific element.

 ### Rinse and repeat from the conversion report